 Before you start to learn how to sew stretch fabric with a regular machine, you will need the right equipment.

-If you use a regular sewing needle in your machine it may cause skipped stitches and holes in knit fabrics.
+If you use a regular sewing needle in your machine, it may cause skipped stitches and holes in knit fabrics.
 This is easily preventable by switching to a ball-point or stretch needle that has a rounded tip.

-Generally, ball-point needles are suitable for stable knits and stretchy knits and stretch needles are better for elastic and super stretch knits such as swim and dance lycra.
+Generally, ball-point needles are suitable for stable knits and stretchy knits, and stretch needles are better for elastic and super stretchy fabric such as swim and dance lycra.
 These are often labeled as 4-way stretch fabric or 2-way stretch fabric.
 Read more about the types of stretch fabrics.